-Article 8a - Disciplinary measure in the event of an irregularity or suspected irregularity large-scale or organised fraud that renders the examination results untrustworthy and where it is not (yet) possible to determine which individual students are involved; a technical failure during the examination that renders the results untrustworthy. - 2.
+- 1. Prior to, during or after an examination the Board of Examiners may decide that the examination must be taken in a different way or retaken at a different time in the event of any irregularity or if there are reasonable grounds for suspecting an irregularity, such as: - large-scale or organised fraud that renders the examination results untrustworthy and where it is not (yet) possible to determine which individual students are involved; - a technical failure during the examination that renders the results untrustworthy. - 2.
 If the examination has already been taken, the Board of Examiners may decide to declare the results of the examination in question invalid for all participants.
 The examination must then be retaken.
 In this case the Board of Examiners will set a new examination date as soon as possible.